 What Choices Are Available?

 Many parents aren’t completely aware of the various choices that are available to them when it comes to educating their children.
-Some of the options available in K-12 education include neighborhood public schools, magnet schools, private schools, online public schools, home schools, and alternative schools.
+Some of the options available in K-12 education include neighborhood public schools or charter schools, magnet schools, private schools, online public schools, home schools, and alternative schools.
 Spend some time learning about the various types of schools that are available near to your home, so that you can make an informed choice for your child.

 Finding a Good Fit: